JiteshMiddha/rate_limit/README.md

 					WEEK -> int (Optional)
 					MONTH  -> int (Optional)
 ```

-The configuration for each client is loaded in the redis with appropriate key.
+## Implementation Logic
+It uses Redis for rate-limiting requests from client.
+All apps/services in the distributed cluster points to same redis DB.

+The Policy Checker uses `Sliding Window Algorithm` to check for rate-limit overflow
+at different levels and time-windows.

-Every request must have `HTTP_AUTHORIZATION=<client_id>` in http-header.
+Every request coming from client must have `HTTP_AUTHORIZATION=<client_id>` in http-header.
+Response will be as follows:

-If client_id is NULL or if there is no rate-limit configured for given client_id,
+1. API will return "UnAuthorizedRequest" if client_id is NULL or
+ if there is no rate-limit configured for given client_id.
-then response for Unauthorized request `{"code": 403 , "message": "Forbidden"}` will be sent.
+ `{"code": 403 , "message": "Forbidden"}`
-If request crosses the configured RateLimit,
+2. If request crosses the configured RateLimit, it will return TOO_MANY_REQUESTS.
-response for TOO_MANY_REQUESTS `{"code": 429, "message": "Rate limit exceeded"}` will be sent
+ `{"code": 429, "message": "Rate limit exceeded"}`

-If request passes the rate-limit check, the request will be passed forward
- for further processing.
+3. If request passes the rate-limit check, the request will be passed forward for further processing.